A classification of 2D fermionic and bosonic topological orders: Wave function renormalization and a classification of fermionic topological orders

-Similarly, the number of choices of $\del,\phi,\ga,q,s$ in $\psi_\text{fix} \bpm \epm $ is also $N_{ijklp^*}$.
-Here we again assume $\t D_{ijklp^*}=N_{ijklp^*}$, where $\t D_{ijklp^*}$ is the support dimension of $\psi_\text{fix} \bpm \epm $ on the region bounded by $i,j,k,l,p$.
+Similarly, the number of choices of $\del,\phi,\ga,q,s$ in $\psi_\text{fix} \bpm \epm $ is also $N^{ijkl}_{p}$.
+Here we again assume $\t D^{ijkl}_{p}=N^{ijkl}_{p}$, where $\t D^{ijkl}_{p}$ is the support dimension of $\psi_\text{fix} \bpm \epm $ on the region bounded by $i,j,k,l,p$.

-So the two relations \eq{FFrelG} and \eq{FFFrelG} can be viewed as two relations between a pair vectors in the two $D_{ijklp^*}$ dimensional vector spaces.
-As we vary indices on other part of graph (still keep $i,j,k,l,p$ fixed), each vector in the pair can span the full $D_{ijklp^*}$ dimensional vector space.
+So the two relations \eq{FFrelG} and \eq{FFFrelG} can be viewed as two relations between a pair of vectors in the two $D^{ijkl}_{p}$ dimensional vector spaces.
+As we vary indices on the other part of graph (still keep $i,j,k,l,p$ fixed), each vector in the pair can span the full $D^{ijkl}_{p}$ dimensional vector space.
 So the validity of the two relations \eq{FFrelG} and \eq{FFFrelG} implies that

 which is the fermionic generalization of the famous pentagon identity.
-The above expression actually contain many different pentagon identities, one for each labeling scheme of the vertices in $\bmm \emm$, $\bmm \emm$, $\bmm \emm$, $\bmm \emm$, and $\bmm \emm$.
-Since the vertex labeling can be rearranged through \eqn{reorderV}, so we only need to consider one pentagon identity from a particular labeling scheme of the vertices: $ \u\al=\u\ga=\u\vphi < \u\bt=\u\eps=\u\phi=\u\eta < \u\chi=\u\del=\u\ka $.
+The above expression actually contains many different pentagon identities, one for each labeling scheme of the vertices in $\bmm \emm$, $\bmm \emm$, $\bmm \emm$, $\bmm \emm$, and $\bmm \emm$.
 We obtain